sergeny/plotdata/README.md

 4. For everything that follows, use the grails wrapper "grailsw", if you are on unix, or "grailsw.bat", if you are on Windows.

 5. Configure connection to a database by manually editing grails-app/conf/DataSource.groovy.
 Note that you can have different settings for "development", "test", and "production".
+If necessary, refer to the Grails documentation: http://grails.org/doc/2.1.0/guide/conf.html#dataSourcesAndEnvironments Basically, you want to set url, driverClassName, username, and password.
+You may set it at the top, in the main dataSource { } clause, and/or for a particular environment.

+6. If you are using something other than MySQL, which should be already configured, make sure that your JDBC driver is included as a dependency in grails-app/conf/BulidConfig.groovy.
+It should be much like the following: dependencies {
+    // specify dependencies here under either 'build', 'compile', 'runtime', 'test' or 'provided' scopes e.g. runtime 'mysql:mysql-connector-java:5.1.22'
+  }

+7. Here you will see if your configuration is working.
-6. Configure the backend by running "grailsw configure-backend" from the main grails directory.
+Autoatically configure the backend by running "grailsw configure-backend" from the main grails directory.
 You can also specify one of
 ./grailsw dev configure-backend
 ./grailsw prod configure-backend